whiteRa2bit/chatbot/README.md

 It's a russian chatbot trained using seq2seq model with attention mechanism.
 To use the chatbot install the packages listed in requirments.txt, then launch the file model.py

-Then initialize in your project objects:
+Then initialize objects in your project:
 ```
 with open('./data/seq2seq.pk', 'rb') as f:
         data = pickle.load(f)